Building habits that stick

 - Keep a water bottle on your desk so hydration requires zero effort.

-- Set the MindScape app as the first icon on your home screen.
+- Set the Mindscape app as the first icon on your home screen.

 Increase friction for bad habits